amralieg/databricks-delta-sharing-utils/README.md

 ## How it works

-These utilities are organised in 2 main python classes, data_provider.py and data_recipient.py
+These utilities are organised in 2 main notebooks, data_provider.ipynb and data_recipient.ipynb

-#### Examples for DeltaShareProvider Class (by the Data Sharer)
+#### Examples for DeltaShareProvider Class (to run by the Data Provider)
 ```python
 # create a DeltaShareProvider instance for a share 'my_share' and to be shared with a recipient 'my_recipient'
 # after running this code, you will get an activation link to be shared with your recipient to download the share file